 Prevent Brass Fitting Leaks By Using Teflon Tape

-For those who have leaking problems with their brass fittings and you don’t have compression fitting for your connection, then the next best thing is to use the Teflon tape.
+For those who have leaking problems with their brass fittings and don’t have compression fitting for your connection, then the next best thing is to use the Teflon tape.
 This tape is also known as a plumber’s tape.
 Its role is important because it enables connections to be properly sealed.

 In most cases, leaking problems that you have with these brass fittings occur because this method of sealant was never used.
 If you want to properly add a Teflon tape, follow these steps: